Paul W Bennett

 Paul W. Bennett, Ed.D.
 (OISE/Toronto) is a Halifax author, professor, and commentator.
 He is the author of ten books, most recently The State of the System: A Reality Check on Canada’s Schools (2020).
 He’s an education columnist for Saltwire Network and Brunswick News and a regular contributor to The National Post, The Globe and Mail, and Post Media regional papers across Canada.
 His book reviews appear regularly in The Literary Review of Canada.

-Paul is founding Director of Schoolhouse Consulting, and Adjunct Professor of Education at Saint Mary’s University.
-Over a career spanning three decades in three different provinces, Ontario, Quebec, and Nova Scotia, Dr. Bennett has written or co-authored eight books and many articles in both the popular media and the academic press.
+Paul is founding Director of Schoolhouse Institute, and Adjunct Professor of Education at Saint Mary’s University.
+Over a career spanning four decades in three different provinces, Ontario, Quebec, and Nova Scotia, Dr. Bennett has written or co-authored ten b ooks, sixteen major education policy studies, and dozens of articles in both the popular media and the academic press.

-A recent review of the top Canadian educational history books over the past decade singled-out Vanishing Schools Threatened Communities. ” The strength of Vanishing Schools lies in its rich description of schooling throughout the 19th and 20th centuries in the Maritimes….Bennett’s passion for community independence, heritage, and quality education bleed through every page.”
+Honourable Mention: A review of the top Canadian educational history books from 2000 to 2014 singled-out Vanishing Schools Threatened Communities. ” The strength of Vanishing Schools lies in its rich description of schooling throughout the 19th and 20th centuries in the Maritimes….Bennett’s passion for community independence, heritage, and quality education bleed through every page.”
 (Theodore Christou, Acadiensis, Summer/Autumn, 2014).